franciscost59/Ear_Training_Exercises/README.md

 ## Prerequisites

+There are essential to main requirements to run this repository.
+First, one needs to install *MIDIUtil* which y following the guidelines presented [here](https://github.com/MarkCWirt/MIDIUtil).

-To run this repository please install the following requirements by using the command bellow:
+Next, one need to install the requirements packages necessary.
+This can be achieved by running the following command:

 ```
 pip install -r requirements.txt